thctlo/samba4/README.md

 samba-with-nfsv4.sh: the script i used to setup my domain members on my jessie server.
 Debian stretch is different.

 samba-dns-mass-add.sh: This script create hostnames between an asked range with A and PTR records.

+samba-collect-debug-info.sh: This script collects some debugging info to a file.